Advantages and disadvantages of franchising

 Good franchise opportunities will offer you a proven business format with the initial and continuing support that you will need.
 Your business will work under the brand established by your franchisor using the business system they have developed and proven in the marketplace.
 You will pay an initial fee to set up using the brand and the proven business format.
 You will then pay continuing fees for ongoing support that will help you to operate and allow you to build the business and, eventually, a capital asset that you can sell.

 The ongoing support is one of the key reasons for the success of franchising.
 The franchisor has already gone through the pain of finding out what works and what doesn’t – they have invested in the systems and are now willing to teach you how to replicate it.
 However, don’t think you can pick and choose which parts of the systems you want to use: it is very much all or nothing.
 But if you are paying for a proven system, why wouldn’t you follow it?!

 What are the advantages of franchising?

-- Around 92% of all UK franchisees reported profitability over the last 12 months.
+- For over 20 years consecutively, around 90% of all UK franchisees reported profitability over the previous 12 months.
+Failure rates are correspondingly low over the same period.

 - The business format is proven.

 - You have the opportunity to build your capital as well as your earnings.

-- It is your business and you are the owner manager, providing you follow the system, you decide what goes.
+- It is your business and you are the owner, providing you follow the system, you decide what goes.

 - The major banks are very supportive of good franchising.